alexrsagen/node-es6-request/README.md

 ##### `Request`.end()

 This function ends an already started request.
-It should only be called after using the `Request`.write() function.
+It should only be called after using the `Request`.write() function on a PUT/POST/PATCH request.
+On other requests like GET/HEAD/DELETE/OPTIONS you should use [Request.prototype.perform()](#requestperform).
+This function returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 ## Usage